apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/defaultusersync.md

 into the repository with the following exception:

 - System sessions and configured service user principals (see `systemPrincipalNames` option) are exempted from the protection
-- Synchronized external users can still be disabled using Jackrabbit User Management API
 - Other security related content present with a given synced user/group can still be written given the editing session has the required permissions (e.g. adding access control content or removing token nodes).